Best Things to Do in Chattanooga, TN: Weekend Trip Guide

 A colorful street filled with suspended umbrellas and perfect photo ops.
 Find more photo ops spots in Chattanooga here!

-The Dwell Hotel – Retro-chic lodging with a mid-century vibe and unique bar.
+Don’t miss The Dwell Hotel – Retro-chic lodging with a mid-century vibe and unique bar that’s a must-see.
 The lounge/lobby area is really a nice place to hang out too!
 Read Reviews of Dwell here!

 the passage water steps best chattanooga weekend trip guide